TrioXpert: An Automated Incident Management Framework for Microservice System: Background

 \subsection{Motivating Study}

-\subsubsection{Do metrics, logs, and traces all carry diagnostic value}
+\subsubsection{Do Metrics, Logs, and Traces All Carry Diagnostic Value}

-To understand how various modalities characterize microservice systems, we conducted a qualitative and quantitative analysis on dataset $\mathscr{D}2$.
-We randomly sampled 20 incident cases and collected corresponding metrics, raw logs, and traces within a 10-minute window around each incident.
+To understand how various modalities characterize microservice systems, we conducted a qualitative and quantitative analysis of operational data collected from Lenovo's production environment.
+Specifically, we collected 20 incident cases and gathered corresponding metrics, raw logs, and traces within a 10-minute window around each incident—reflecting standard incident diagnosis practices in industry deployments \cite{IBM-10}.

 Our findings are threefold: (1) Metrics reflect system health in a quantitative and timely manner, but lack contextual information to identify root causes.
 (2) Logs often contain explicit failure clues, such as error or warning messages like ``Connection refused'' or ``Timeout exceeded'', which are highly informative for diagnosis.
 However, the vast majority of log entries are routine debug or info-level messages that are unrelated to incidents (\eg \textit{``severity: info, message: conversion request successful''}).
 (3) Similarly, traces capture detailed execution paths across microservices and can reveal dependency anomalies.
 However, most traces correspond to normal operations, diluting their usefulness in root cause analysis.
 For instance, during a database timeout incident, only 12 out of more than 8,000 trace spans reflected abnormal behavior.